ferortega/cf4j/readme.md

 The final developer is free to implement any other methods that it needs to their experiments.
 The `Partible` interface (and its descendants `UsersPartible`, `TestUsersPartible`, `ItemsPartible` and `TestItemsPartible`) is an useful method to iterate over the arrays of users and items.
 However, there is certain situations in which this iteration is no plausible.
 The usage of `Partible` interface is not mandatory, is recommendable.
 Any experiment can be carry out using only the `Kernel` class and the map attributes of the `User` and `Item` classes.

+By default, division between test and training users and items is made randomly.
+However, the `DatasetSplitters` class includes some built-in methods to define how this division is made.
+This division is made using lambda functions, so final developer can define their own lambda functions to split dataset based on his/her rules.

 ## Examples

 ### User-to-user vs item-to-item